bgalvanedrans/bg-tf-data-lake/README.md

 We need to create bg_tf_iam_glue_role role with glue service role and full access (GetObject, PutObject, ListBucket, DeleteObject, GetEncryptionConfiguration, GetBucketRequestPayment, GetBucketLocation) to all our buckets.

+### Glue DB's

+DB's were defined for each env and privileges.

 ## Data Lake Creation
 ### Input